And more to come.....

 We started by collecting paper and card in colours that fitted the colour scheme we wanted.

-I found printed scrapbooking paper, card, coloured copy paper,
+I found printed scrapbooking paper, card, coloured copy paper, wrapping paper, notepaper and origami paper. |

 The 30cm x 30cm (12in x 12in) format scrapbooking paper and card were needed for the largest butterflies.
 You could use large sheets of card or art paper instead.